Biodiesel production: Feedstock pretreatment

-Common feedstock used in biodiesel production include yellow grease (recycled vegetable oil), "virgin" vegetable oil, and tallow.
+Lignocellulose generates byproducts that act as enzyme inhibitors, such as acetic acid, furfural, formic acid, vanillin, and these chemical inhibitors affect cell growth.

 Recycled oil is processed to remove impurities from cooking, storage, and handling, such as dirt, charred food, and water.
 Virgin oils are refined, but not to a food-grade level.
 Degumming to remove phospholipids and other plant matter is common, though refinement processes vary.
 Water is removed because its presence during base-catalyzed transesterification results in the saponification (hydrolysis) of the triglycerides, producing soap instead of biodiesel.

 A sample of the cleaned feedstock is then tested via titration against a standardized base solution, to determine the concentration of free fatty acids present in the vegetable oil sample.
 The acids are then either removed (typically through neutralization), or are esterified to produce biodiesel (or glycerides).

 Reactions

 Base-catalyzed transesterification reacts lipids (fats and oils) with alcohol (typically methanol or ethanol) to produce biodiesel and an impure coproduct, glycerol.
 If the feedstock oil is used or has a high acid content, acid-catalyzed esterification can be used to react fatty acids with alcohol to produce biodiesel.
 Other methods, such as fixed-bed reactors, supercritical reactors, and ultrasonic reactors, forgo or decrease the use of chemical reaction that reduces the quality of substance in chemistry.